Frequently Asked Questions

-No. The living and learning communities are placed in designated buildings.
+No. Each learning community is placed in designated buildings.
 It is more important that you select an LC based on your interests and goals.

 It varies from community to community whether you will have the opportunity to return to your LC as an upperclassman.
-Some LCs are only designed for first-year students.
+Most LCs are only designated for first-year students.
 Check with your LC's faculty director.

 Yes!
 All LC courses earn credit toward graduation.
 Check with your LC faculty director for more details.

 There are several.
-Students in their sophomore year and beyond can serve as Community Assistants in the living and learning residence halls.
-Some LCs provide the opportunity for upperclassmen to serve as peer mentors to next year's incoming class.
+LCs provide the opportunity for upperclassmen to serve as peer mentors to next year's incoming class.
+Students in their sophomore year and beyond can serve as Community Assistants in the learning residence halls.
 Contact the faculty director of your LC for more information.

 You can room with someone outside of your LC.
 If your roommate is not a member of any LC, they will live with you in your LC residence hall.
 However, both of you must request each other as roommate on the Residence Life website under "MyHousing".